How Much Money Is My Car Accident Settlement Actually Worth?

 • Left you with a permanent limitation, disability or pain

-Your attorney will calculate the total cost of your injury which is partly based on how your life has been affected by it.
-That can involve numerous factors, including whether or not there is emotion anguish associated with your injury, whether your ability to work is affected, whether you are going to continue to experience pain in the future, and whether or not the injury interferes with your regular daily living.
+Your car accident attorney will calculate the total cost of your injury which is partly based on how your life has been affected by it.
+That can involve numerous factors, including whether or not there is emotional anguish associated with your injury, whether your ability to work is affected, lost wages, whether you are going to continue to experience pain in the future, and whether or not the injury interferes with your regular daily living.
 If you would like to know more about what settlement you should expect for a Rear-end accident, visit this page

 On the other hand, the insurance company likely will calculate your settlement’s value based on a certain algorithm.
 They will enter your type of injury, along with various factors that relate to it, and then allow a number to be given by a computer that is based on other cases that are similar to yours.